Your Probiotic Bacteria Love Avocados

 Avocados are considered a healthy food because they contain high amounts of beneficial dietary fiber and monounsaturated fats.
 Eating avocados provide people with a sense of fullness, and studies have also shown that consuming avocados can lower blood cholesterol levels.i However, researchers at the University of Illinois wanted to learn what impact avocados might have on the bacteria in the gastrointestinal system.

-For this study, 163 overweight or obese men and women were selected and divided into two groups similar in age, sex, amount of belly fat, and fasting blood sugar levels.
+In the Persea Americana for Total Health (PATH) study, 163 overweight or obese men and women were selected and divided into two groups similar in age, sex, amount of belly fat, and fasting blood sugar levels.
 The researchers provided the two groups of participants with one meal daily for 12 weeks.
 Although the meals contained the same number of calories, one meal contained an avocado, whereas the control group’s dinner contained no avocado.ii

 RESULTS: Ingestion of avocados resulted in significant improvements in the composition of the gut microbiome.
 There was a greater abundance (from 26% to 65%) of several bacteria strains known to ferment fibers efficiently.
 Ingestion of avocados also resulted in a greater production of short-chain fatty acid postbiotic metabolites.
 Another significant benefit from ingestion of avocados was a large decline in levels of bile salt metabolites, which are associated with an increased risk of colon cancer.
 There was a 91% reduction in cholic acid and a 57% reduction in chenodeoxycholic acid.iii